Updated July 17, 2023

 - Wishes to diversify their investment portfolio.

-In short, if an investor wants to avoid unnecessary risks and earn above average returns, then investment in a balanced fund is a very good option.
+In short, if an investor wants to avoid unnecessary risks and earn above-average returns, then investment in a balanced fund is a very good option.

-Importance of Balanced Fund
+Importance of a Balanced Fund

 Advantages and Disadvantages

-- This investment scheme allows fund managers to migrate between equity and debt without any creating any tax liability for the investors.
+- This investment scheme allows fund managers to migrate between equity and debt without creating any tax liability for the investors.
 Otherwise, the investors would be liable for capital gains tax.

 - This type of fund aids in maximizing returns while providing a safety net against market-related risks.

 - The debt component of global funds can act as a hedge against inflation, which applies to the investor’s own country.

 - Contrary to what most believe, balanced funds are not entirely risk-free as invariably 50% to 65% of any balanced fund is exposed to the equity market.